felipecolares22/GRAAL/README.md

 # GRAAL

-	GRAAL stands for "GeneRic Array Algorithms Library", it is a c++ library of generic-pointer functions, developed for the Basic Data Structures I class.
+	GRAAL stands for "GeneRic Array Algorithms Library", it is a c++ library of generic-pointer functions.
+	It was developed for the Programming Language I class.
 	In this actual state, both 'unique' and 'sort' functions are still a work in progress, so they were left as comments.

 ### Student:
 * `Felipe Medeiros Colares`